-There have been three major John Johnson Collection exhibitions in the Bodleian Library:
+There have been four major John Johnson Collection exhibitions in the Bodleian Library:

 This exhibition showcased the Collection (transferred from OUP in 1968) to the world.
 The catalogue remains the standard work on the Collection and its formation.
 The catalogue is available online (PDF, 1.6mb).
 Those with access to the ProQuest project: The John Johnson Collection: an archive of printed ephemera, can read the catalogue introduction on the ProQuest site.

 A Nation of Shopkeepers: trade ephemera from 1654 to the 1860s in the John Johnson Collection was an exhibition which showcased Trade Cards, Trades and Professions prints (which are digitised), and Bill Headings.
 Themes included The Great Exhibition, Oxford Trade, Juvenilia, and Women in Trade.

 The exhibition was accompanied by a website created in 2001, and the website is shown as an example of web ephemera.
 This was the Bodleian Library's first online exhibition.

 This exhibition drew on the John Johnson, Harding and Opie Collections to showcase the ephemera of children's learning through play.
 There is no catalogue, but the Exhibition Guide is online (PDF 1960kb).

 Other displays have included:

 The Season for Love: a collection of choice valentines from the John Johnson Collection, February 2010